Murchison Falls National Park Map

 Weather And Climate

-Though Murchison Falls National Park spans an altitude of 619 to 1,292 meters above sea level, the park is mostly quite low by Uganda stands and often experiences very hot weather, with average daily temperatures peaking at 32 to 33°C (90 to 91°F) through December to March.
+Though Murchison Falls National Park spans an altitude of 619 to 1,292 meters above sea level, the park is mostly quite low by Uganda stands and often experiences very hot weather, with average daily temperatures peaking at 32 to 33°C

-Murchison Falls National Park’s wet season runs from March to November, with a drier period from June to July.
-The average annual rainfall is about 1,082mm.
+Murchison Falls National Park’s wet season runs from March to November with a drier period from June to July.
+The average annual rainfall is about 1,082 mm.
 December to February is the dry season in Murchison Falls Game Park.

 Attractions/What to see

-There are a variety of Murchison Falls National Park attractions including;
+There are a variety of Murchison Falls National Park attractions, including;

-- 76 species of mammals including four of the Big Five, Giraffes, Hippos, & Crocodiles
+- 76 species of mammals, including four of the Big Five, Giraffes, Hippos, & Crocodiles

-- 451 bird species including the shoebills
+- 451 bird species, including the shoebills

 - The River Nile – the world’s longest River

-- Murchison Falls, – the world’s most powerful waterfall
+- Murchison Falls, the world’s most powerful waterfall

 - Buligi peninsular, an area of rolling grassy studded with Borassus palms teeming with plain animals